FNLF/fnlf-backend/README.md

 Issues
 ------
+Some of the site-packages has issues which needs to be adressed before starting the server.

 **suds:**
-Uncomment line 95 in sax/date.py and jsut return the value:
+Uncomment line 95 in sax/date.py and just return the value:
 ```
 #raise ValueError("date data has invalid format '%s'" % (value,))
 return value